Removing Barriers to Recovery: Community Partnering for Innovative Solutions to the Opioid Crisis

 Related Local Resources:

-Legal barriers can interfere with treatment when folks seeking recovery from addiction get revoked to jail or prison.
+Legal barriers can interfere with treatment when clients seeking recovery from addiction are revoked to jail.
 By providing free online legal dispute resolution, the intervention aims to support sustained treatment and increase hope among those seeking recovery.
 Even minor legal issues such as outstanding fines and fees can interfere with completion of treatment by spiraling into bench warrants which land people in jail.
 By removing legal barriers like warrants, suspended licenses, and outdated parenting time plans, we aim to help those seeking recovery get into a place where they are better positioned to participate in the labor market, return to their families and local communities, and obtain secure housing.

 This interdisciplinary community intervention partners with (7) courts, (2) non-profit treatment centers, a local tech startup, and the University of Michigan Law School.